CerryantisaP/Cheerify-FinalProject/README.md

 # Welcome to Cheerify!

 Description:
-Cheerify inspired by Spotify, which consume Spotify API to search some tracks and create a playlist in your Spotify account easily.
+Cheerify inspired by Spotify, which using Spotify API to search some tracks and create a playlist in your Spotify account easily.

 ## Cheerify's look